pasqualerossi/42-School-Exam-Rank-02/README.md

 - Level 2 - 20 Questions
 - Level 3 - 15 Questions
 - Level 4 - 10 Questions
-- Pool of 57 Questions
+- From a Pool of 57 Questions